toramameseven/markdown-docx/README.md

 ## Known Issues

-* Inline Image does not work.
 * Inline math does not work.
 * HTML does not work.
 * Block quote does no work.
+* The indent of table of contents is not good.

 ## How to package